DiogoCoelho98/2D_portfolio/README.md

 # Meet and Play

 ## Description
-Meet and Play is a fun and interactive 2D game designed to introduce you to the creator and share some interesting and quirky facts about them.
+Meet and Play is a fun and interactive 2D game designed to introduce me with some interesting and quirky facts.
 Developed using Kaboom.js and JavaScript, this game features a custom map and character created with Tiled.
-Players navigate through a vibrant world filled with engaging trivia and surprises.
-Perfect for a lighthearted introduction and some entertainment!
+Players navigate through a vibrant world filled with engaging trivia and surprises!

 ## Built With
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="HTML5 icon" />